uvarc/rc-website/content/service/status.md

 - New Project storage is operating without any known issues.
 - Rivanna and RC’s other storage services, Scratch and Research Standard, also continue to operate normally.

-**2024-02-10:** A total of X PB out Y PB has been migrated from old to new Project storage (zz %).
+**2024-02-10:** A total of X PB out of Y PB has been migrated from old to new Project storage (zz %).
 This reflects an estimated NN % of actively used data.
 {{% /callout %}}

 ## FAQ